 It’s been twenty-seven years since we first saw Pennywise in the television adaptation of Stephen King’s It by Tommy Lee Wallace and to this day some people still shiver at the sight or mere thought of clowns.
 Bill Skarsgård has now been given the hard task to fill in the shoes of Tim Curry in the remake by Andre Muschietti, the acclaimed director behind “Mama”, and, according to the first reviews, it seems he’ll do a brilliant work at keeping the tradition of scaring thousands of kids for life.

 In the film, we follow a group of kids who become friends by having the same enemy, a gang led by the dangerous Henry Bowers, who involuntarily gives them a great group name: The Losers’ Club.
 At the same time, they’re confronted with a strange creature disguised as a clown that, they soon realize, is the responsible for the disappearance and death of several kids of their hometown.
 The 1990 adaptation revolves around their strong bond and how they end up defeating Pennywise (or so they thought).
 After thirty years, they receive the news that the creature has returned.
-According to the promise they made as kids, they go back to finish the job despite their trauma and, most importantly, see each other for the first time after the several years that followed that horrible event.
+According to the promise they made as kids, they go back to finish the job despite their trauma and, most importantly, see each other for the first time in the several years that followed that horrible event.

 How is it possible that It can be such a terrifying film according to so many people?
 To answer that, we’ll have to take a brief look at the source material and King’s very own approach to creating fiction.